Create a 3D scene for a new building project

 - For Location, choose a folder of your choice in your ArcGIS account.
 Optionally, you can create a folder.

 - For Share with, check your organization's box to make the web scene available to everyone within your organization.

 Listing tags will allow you and your audience to search for the new web scene easily in your ArcGIS Online organization.
 Adding your initials to the web layer name ensures that it remains unique, even if someone else in your ArcGIS Online organization does this same lesson.

 - In the Share As Web Scene pane, under Finish Sharing, click Analyze.

-After checking all the components of the scene you want to publish, the tool should report that No errors or warnings were found.
-If ever issues are found, you should resolve them before sharing the scene online.
+The tool should report that No errors or warnings were found.
+If more issues are found, you should resolve them before sharing the scene online.

 - When ready, under Finish Sharing, click Share.

 The process runs for some time.
 A status bar at the bottom of the pane shows progress, but you can also monitor the process in more detail.